 Ted Soqui Photo

 As with our prior weekend trip, we will explore a variety of ways to tell stories about the heart and soul of the urban environment.
-This weekend's outing also includes several meals from restaurants that define what it is to live and dine in L.A.
+This weekend's outing also includes two meals from restaurants that define what it is to live and dine in L.A.
 We will also have a chance to view participants' and instructors' images.
+Special guest: Marissa Roth, award winning Los Angeles Times photojournalist.

 Locations include the L.A.
 River, the amazing arts district (street murals and graffiti), Disney Concert Hall, Grand Central Market, Beverly Hills, Hollywood and Venice Beach.

 By the end of the weekend, you'll be comfortable finding, meeting and photographing people where they work and play, with the backdrop of some of L.A's most distinctive architecture.
-Limited to four participants.
-Cost: $1500.
+Cost: $350

 |- Autumn in Yellowstone and the Tetons